jlyonsmith/gplay/README.md

 Pull requests welcome for the following features:

 - Support for re-startable uploads
-- More Android Publisher API's support
+- More Android Publisher API support
 - Refactoring to improve the code
 - Support for other methods of authentication